WELCOME

 Using evidence-based medicine and the latest international guidelines for diagnosis and treatments, we provide high-quality care similar to what is provided in the United States of America.
 We also understand the culture, food habits, and lifestyles that make us offer exceptional individualized care to each individual.

-We are located at Royal Bahrain Hospital in Manama and Royal Bahrain Medical Center in Janabiyah.
+We are located at Royal Bahrain Hospital in Manama.
 Therefore, providing care to all the citizens of the Kingdom and the expatriate guests.
 We get the utmost pride in contributing to a healthier nation.

 We look forward to providing you with exemplary care.